jbakic/Shielded/README.md

 transactions, and data structures which are aware of transactions.
 It can also generate transaction-aware proxy subclasses based on a POCO class type.
 The implementation is strict, with strong guarantees on safety.
-It is mostly obstruction-free, using only one major lock which is held during the pre-commit check.
+It is mostly lock-free, using only one major lock which is held during the pre-commit check.

 Here is a small example: